International-Data-Spaces-Association/IDS-G/core/InformationModel/Message/README.md

 Message requesting metadata.
-If no URI is supplied via the ids:requestedElement field, this messages is treated like a self-description request and the recipient should return its self-description via an ids:DescriptionResponseMessage.
-However, if a URI is supplied, the Connector should either return metadata about the requested element via an ids:DescriptionResponseMessage, or send an ids:RejectionMessage, e.g. because the element was not found.
+If no URI is supplied via the ids:requestedElement field, this messages is treated like a self-description request and the recipient should return its self-description via an `ids:DescriptionResponseMessage`.
+However, if a URI is supplied, the Connector should either return metadata about the requested element via an `ids:DescriptionResponseMessage`, or send an `ids:RejectionMessage`, e.g. because the element was not found.

 Requests: